Complete Sample Social Studies Issue 2 SRQ

 (P) Living in a diverse society brings about prejudice and misconceptions between people.

-(E) For instance, a pastor of a large Christian church made insensitive comments about Buddhism in a sermon.
+(E) For instance, a pastor of a large Christian church made insensitive and unsubstantiated comments about Buddhism in a sermon.
 The video of the address spread virally, and it created a huge uproar.
-Even though the pastor apologised publically, inter-faith harmony was shaken by the incident.
+Even though the pastor apologised publicly, inter-faith harmony was shaken by the incident.

 (L) Hence, living in a diverse society brings about prejudice among people.